-All food assistance projects will support this monitoring and evaluation policy and the relevant ROM program frameworks by developing and implementing a range of monitoring processes and structures including, a results framework outlining the project's causal logic and the critical assumptions underpinning the project's strategy, a performance monitoring plan that includes performance indicators and a data collection plan, and an evaluation plan.
-This approach is complementary to FAD's operational guidelines related to project design and implementation including, inter alia, the use of project audits, work plans and financial plans.
+All food assistance projects will support this monitoring and evaluation policy and the relevant ROM program frameworks by developing and implementing a range of monitoring processes and structures including, a results framework outlining the project's causal logic and the critical assumptions underpinning the project's strategy, a performance monitoring plan that includes performance indicators and data collection methods and approaches, and an evaluation plan.
+This approach is complementary to FAD's operational guidelines related to project design and implementation including, among other things, the use of project audits, work plans, and financial plans.

 Monitoring involves connecting relevant information to strategic decisions.
 Monitoring is used by program management and key stakeholders to assess performance and use of program resources.
 It assists in the oversight and continuous review of program implementation and the assessment of progress in meeting program objectives and results.
-Monitoring should be based on systematic data collection of established performance indicators including process, output and outcome indicators.
-Performance monitoring is necessary for project management but it is only one part of a results oriented management system.
+Monitoring should be based on systematic data collection of established performance indicators including process, output, and outcome indicators.
+Performance monitoring is necessary for project management but it is only one part of a ROM system.